aavinash7/learn-go/README.md

 It focuses on simplicity, reliability, and efficiency.
 It was designed to combine the efficacy, speed, and safety of a statically typed and compiled language with the ease of programming of a dynamic language to make programming more fun again.

+Compile time  --> code turned to machine code.
+Runtime       --> machine code is executed.

+Statically typed   --> type checking is done at compile time.         ( need to declare the data type ) Dynamically typed  --> type checking is done at run time.             ( no need to declare the data type )

 In a way, they wanted to combine the best parts of Python and C++ so that they can build reliable systems that can take advantage of multi-core processors.

 # Why learn Go?